 4. Benefits Diabetics

-Eating pine nuts every day can help control type 2 diabetes, according to studies (5).
+According to research, eating pine nuts every day can help control type 2 diabetes (12).
 The seeds also prevent related complications like vision issues and stroke.
 Type 2 diabetes patients who had pine nuts every day showed improved glucose control and reduction in bad cholesterol levels.

 More interestingly, pine nuts (and other tree nuts) have benefits for both glucose control and blood lipids.
-They can also be used to increase the intake of vegetable oils and protein in type 2 diabetes patients, and those two are vital to improve the symptoms of the disease without leading to weight gain (6).
+They can also be used to increase the intake of vegetable oils and protein in type 2 diabetes patients.
+This is important since these two components are vital to improve the symptoms of the disease without leading to weight gain (13).

 5. Enhance Brain Health

-We already saw pine nuts are rich in iron – one mineral required for storing and transporting oxygen.
-This helps improve brain health too.
+We already saw pine nuts are rich in iron, which is a mineral required for storing and transporting oxygen.
+However, iron is also important for brain health too (14).

-Some reports suggest that pine nuts can also help treat anxiety, depression, and stress.
+Also, research shows that other nutrients in pine nuts, like magnesium, can help treat anxiety, depression, and stress.
 One study proved that dietary intake of magnesium could help improve the condition of adolescents with depression and anxiety disorders.
-Higher levels of magnesium can lead to lesser emotional outbursts and other behaviors associated with mood disorders (7).
+Higher levels of magnesium can lead to lesser emotional outbursts and other behaviors associated with mood disorders (15).

 6. Cut Cancer Risk

-This can be attributed to the magnesium in pine nuts.
-The mineral has been linked to a lowered risk of various types of cancer.
-As per one study, a decrease in serum magnesium by 100 milligrams per day can increase the risk of pancreatic cancer risk by 24 percent (8).
+The cancer health benefits of pine nuts can be attributed to their magnesium content.
+This mineral has been linked to a lower risk of various types of cancer.
+One study shows that a decrease in serum magnesium by 100 milligrams per day can increase the risk of pancreatic cancer risk by 24 percent (16).
+Therefore, increasing your blood magnesium levels may help to lower such risk.

 7. Strengthen Bones

-Did you know that vitamin K builds bones better than calcium?
-Well, that’s what research says.
-One study talks about how this vitamin can help in the treatment and prevention of osteoporosis (9).
-It not only increases bone mineral density but also reduces fracture rates.
+Calcium is well-known for its bone health benefits.
+Did you know, though, that vitamin K can help bones too?
+One study talks about how this vitamin can help in the treatment and prevention of osteoporosis (17).
+It not only increases bone mineral density but also reduces fracture rates (18).

-And here’s something quite interesting – one very common reason for the deficiency of vitamin K is the intake of cholesterol-lowering pharmaceuticals.
-But when you take pine nuts, you wouldn’t need any cholesterol-lowering medication as the nuts, by themselves, can lower cholesterol.
-And they are rich in vitamin K as well.
+And here’s something quite interesting.
+One very common reason for the deficiency of vitamin K is the intake of cholesterol-lowering pharmaceuticals.
+But when you take pine nuts, you may not need any cholesterol-lowering medication since the nuts have cholesterol-lowering potential, not to mention that they provide a rich source of vitamin K (19).

 [ Read: Top 10 Foods For Healthy Bones ]